rsksmart/covalent-docs/docs/content/index.md

 * [Read the API Docs](https://www.covalenthq.com/docs/api/)

 &nbsp;
-## Supported Networks
+## Supported Blockchains

-Learn more about all the [blockchain networks](/networks) we have indexed and support.
+* Learn more about all the distinct [blockchains we have indexed and support.](/chains)

+* Or go deeper, and find out about the [runtimes powering these chains, their features, and how we support them](/runtimes).

 &nbsp;
 ## *Proof-of-Education* Campaigns